taisei-project/taisei/doc/BUILD.rst

 for the engine.
 Sometimes, it's overly-pedantic, but much of the time, it provides useful advice.
 (For example, it can detect potential null-pointer exceptions that may not be obvious to the human eye.)

+This is a Meson built-in option; see `Meson Manual <https://mesonbuild.com/Builtin-options.html>`__ for more information.

 .. code:: sh